fast-af/developer-portal-starter/developer-portal/for-sellers/orders.md

 ---
-title: Fast Seller Orders
+title: "Fast Seller Docs: Orders"
-description: Fast Seller Orders
+description: Information on all things haveing to do with Orders with Fast.
 keywords: Fast Seller orders
 ---